 581-015-2700 with track changes for Board to consider 9-1-2020

-Definitions — EI/ECSE Program
+Definitions: — EI/ECSE Program

 For the purposes of OAR 581-015-2700 to 581-015-2910, the definitions in this rule and 581-015-2000 apply.

-(1) "Assessment" means the ongoing procedures used by appropriate qualified personnel to identify the child’s unique strengths and needs throughout the period of the child’s eligibility.
-For EI this includes the initial assessment of theand family prior to the first IFSP meeting.(2) “Communication" means receptive or expressive language development.
+(1) "Assessment" means the ongoing procedures used by appropriate qualified personnel to identify the infant, toddler, or child’s unique strengths and needs throughout the period of the infant, toddler, or child’s eligibility.
+For EI this includes the initial assessment of the infant or toddler and family prior to the first IFSP meeting.

+(2) “Bureau of Indian Education (BIE)” means schools which are funded by the Bureau of Indian Education and not subject to the jurisdiction of the SEA other than the Bureau of Indian Education, but only to the extent that the inclusion makes the school eligible for programs which specific eligibility is not provided to the school in another provision of law and the school does not have a student population that is smaller than the student population of the LEA receiving assistance under the Act with the smallest student population.

+(3) “Communication" means receptive or expressive language development.

-(3) "Contractor" means the agency designated by the Department to administer the provision of EI and ECSE within selected service areas.
+(4) "Contractor" means the agency designated by the Department to administer the provision of EI and ECSE within selected service areas.